ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

    and the server will wait for a consensus on it.
 2. When consensus is achieved, each node will validate the compare-exchange values first.
    If this fails, the entire session transaction is rolled back.
-From the nature of the [Raft consensus algorithm](../../server/clustering/rachis/what-is-rachis#what-is-raft-?) the cluster-wide transaction should be either _eventually_ be accepted on _all_ nodes or fail on _all_ of them.
+From the nature of the [Raft consensus algorithm](../../server/clustering/rachis/what-is-rachis#what-is-raft-?) the cluster-wide transaction should either _eventually_ be accepted on _all_ nodes or fail on _all_ of them.
-3. Once the validation has passed, the request is stored on the local cluster state machine of every node and is processed in an asynchronous manner by the relevant database.
+3. Once the validation has passed, the request is stored on the local cluster state machine of every node and is processed asynchronously by the relevant database.
 4. The relevant database notices that it has pending cluster transactions and starts to execute them.
    Since order matters, a failure at this stage will halt the cluster transaction execution until it is fixed.
    The possible failure modes for this scenario are listed below.